 Get out two sheet trays and line them with either silicone mats that have macaron templates on them, or parchment paper.
 Then take the Almond Flour (200 gram) and Powdered Confectioners Sugar (200 gram) and press them through a fine mesh strainer into a large mixing bowl.
 This will take a little time and elbow grease but it is completely necessary for the texture of the cookies.

 Whisk them together in the bowl to blend them.
-Then pour in half of the Egg White liquid, the Ground Lavender (1/2 teaspoon) and Purple Food Coloring (1/2 teaspoon).
+Then pour in Egg (2 1/2) White liquid, the Ground Lavender (1/2 teaspoon), and Purple Food Coloring (1/2 teaspoon).
 Use a spatula to fold and mash the mixture together into a uniform paste.
 Set the paste aside.

 When the sugar reaches temperature, slowly and carefully pour it into the stand mixer with the egg whites and let it get mixed in.
 Turn the speed to high and let the meringue whisk together thoroughly until it becomes white, shiny and comes down to room temperature for about 10 minutes.